Wednesday, 2 December

 Navigation in Virtual Environments

-Lucie Kruse, Sungchul Jung, Richard Li, Robert W. Lindeman
+Lucie Kruse, Sungchul Jung, Richard Li, and Robert Lindeman

 Virtual environments can be infinitely large, but users only have a limited amount of space in the physical world.
 One way to navigate within large virtual environments is through teleportation.
 Teleportation requires two steps: targeting a place and sudden shifting.
 Conventional teleportation uses a controller to point to a target position and a button press or release to immediately teleport the user to the position.
 Since the teleportation does not require physical movement, the user can explore the entire virtual environment.
 However, as this is supernatural and can lead to momentary disorientation, it can break the sense of presence, and thus degrade the overall virtual reality experience.
 To compensate for the downside of this technique, we explore the effects of a jumping gesture as a teleportation trigger.
 We conducted a study with two factors: 1) triggering method (Jumping and Standing), and 2) targeting method (Head-direction and Controller).
 We found that the conventional way of using a controller while standing showed better efficiency, the highest usability and lower cybersickness.
 Nevertheless, Jumping+Controller invoked a high sense of engagement and fun, and therefore provides an interesting new technique, especially for VR games.

-Fei Wu, Jerald Thomas, Shreyas Chinnola, Evan Suma Rosenberg
+Fei Wu, Jerald Thomas, Shreyas Chinnola, and Evan Suma Rosenberg

 Collaborative virtual environments provide the ability for collocated and remote participants to communicate and share information with each other.
 For example, immersive technologies can be used to facilitate collaborative guidance during navigation of an unfamiliar environment.
 However, the design space of 3D user interfaces for supporting collaborative guidance tasks, along with the advantages and disadvantages of different immersive communication modalities to support these tasks, are not well understood.
 In this paper, we investigate three different methods for providing assistance (visual-only, audio-only, and combined audio/visual cues) using an asymmetric collaborative guidance task.
 We developed a novel experimental design and virtual reality scenario to evaluate task performance during navigation of a complex and dynamic environment while simultaneously avoiding observation by patrolling sentries.
 Two experiments were conducted: a dyadic study conducted at a large public event and a controlled lab study using a confederate.
 Combined audio/visual guidance cues were rated easier to use and more effectively facilitated the avoidance of sentries compared with the audio-only condition.
 The presented work has the potential to inform the design of future experiments and applications that involve communication modalities to support collaborative guidance tasks with immersive technologies.

-Hugo Brument, Maud Marchal, Anne-Hélène Olivier, Ferran Argelaguet
+Hugo Brument, Anne-Hélène Olivier, Maud Marchal, and Ferran Argelaguet

 This paper aims to investigate the influence of the control law in virtual steering techniques, and in particular the speed update, on users’ behaviour while navigating in virtual environments.
 To this end, we first propose to characterize existing control laws.
 Then, we designed a user study to evaluate the impact of the control law on users’ behaviour and performance in a navigation task.
 Participants had to perform a virtual slalom while wearing a head-mounted display.
 They were following three different sinusoidal-like trajectory (with low, medium and high curvature) using a torso-steering navigation technique with three different control laws (constant, linear and adaptive).
 The adaptive control law, based on the biomechanics of human walking, takes into account the relation between speed and curvature.
 We propose a spatial and temporal analysis of the trajectories performed both in the virtual and the real environment.
 The results show that users’ trajectories and behaviors were significantly affected by the shape of the trajectory but also by the control law.
 In particular, users’ angular velocity was higher with constant and linear laws compared to the adaptive law.
 The analysis of subjective feedback suggests that these differences might result in a lower perceived physical demand and effort for the adaptive control law.
 The paper concludes discussing the potential applications of such results to improve the design and evaluation of navigation control laws.